MicrosoftDocs/visualstudio-docs/docs/debugger/graphics/getting-started-with-visual-studio-graphics-diagnostics.md

 In this section you'll prepare to use Graphics Diagnostics for the first time, then you'll capture frames from a Direct3D app and examine them in the Graphics Analyzer.

 ## Requirements
- To use Graphics Diagnostics in Visual Studio, you must have one of these editions:
+ To use Graphics Diagnostics in Visual Studio, you must use Visual Studio Enterprise, Visual Studio Professional, or Visual Studio Community.
+Other editions, including Visual Studio Code, do not contain this feature.

--   Visual Studio Enterprise
--   Visual Studio Professional
--   Visual Studio Community

  [!INCLUDE[downloadvs](../includes/downloadvs_md.md)]